 Join April Lim and Tonya Williams as they discuss agents, casting and the lack of diversity in casting agencies today!

 Ever wonder what it's like to be an agent?
 Why is there such a lack of BIPOC representation within casting agencies?
-How can we work to increase the amount of BIPOC folks working on this side of the industry?
+How can we work to increase the amount of Black, Indigenous, and People of Colour working on this side of the industry?
 All these questions and more get tabled in this vibrant discussion on diversity in the casting office, where so much key change is possible.

 Meet April Lim: After graduating USC having majored in Finance and Marketing, April started out in the mailroom of William Morris back in 1994, then moved up to an assistant agent before transferring to United Talent Agency (UTA) as an assistant.
 Dealing with the challenges of being a woman agent and being Asian, she started her own agency in 2004, which is now one of the largest talent agencies in Hollywood.Global Artists Agency now has a roster of 195 clients and six agents.
 They currently register on IMDBpro at a 321 rating!

 for Film - from two women who did it!

 With so many filmmakers Crowdfunding for their projects, how can you get yours to stand out and raise funds?
 Hear from two outstanding filmmakers who did just that.
 Sharon Lewis and Gloria Ui Young Kim successfully raised their funds through Crowdfunding and completed their films that are now screening everywhere and winning awards.